Written by Art Wallace and Gene Roddenberry

 Obsession is a good episode that questions how absolute a Captain’s authority is.
 Both Spock and McCoy think about having Kirk removed from command due to his fixation on this creature, especially when it isn’t even confirmed at first that it is intelligent.

-The vaccines being needed to be transported is there to add tension to the situation, but it has a forced feeling to it.
+The vaccines being needed to be transported are there to add tension to the situation, but it has a forced feeling to it.
 It doesn’t make sense that the crew of the Enterprise is exploring a planet while they have a deadline to meet another ship to transport life-saving medication.
 It’s like an ambulance that has to transport organs stopping for pizza on the way to the hospital.
 This happens a few times in the series to add tension to a storyline, and it gets overused pretty quickly and doesn’t make sense.

 What works is the story between the characters.
 There’s so good interaction between the regular cast that feels like this is a crew that’s worked together and knows how things should be done, as well as a looseness that comes from knowing each other for a long period of time.
 Still, they aren’t ready to cut the Captain much slack.
-That is very different than we see in some of the future series’ as well as the movies.
+That is very different than what we see in some of the future series’ as well as the movies.

 This is an episode I saw many times growing up and the thing is, it’s pretty forgettable.
 The flaws really drag it down.
-The only thing that is good is the personal stories between the crew of the Enterprise.
+The only thing that is good is the personal stories of the crew of the Enterprise.
 It’s not a bad episode, it’s just that there’s nothing compelling in the story to seek it out.